bdlite/react-context-mutation/README.md

     </header>
   )
 }
 ```

 # useActions
 useActions is used to obtain the changes of update status in functional components.
+Accept a closure funtion that provide `mutation` and `contextRef`.
 ```
 const { useActions } = props
-const action = useAction(createActions)
+const actions = useAction(createActions)
 ```

 # Mutation